baudisgroup/CNAdjust/README.md

     └── ...
 ```

-1. **Series Folder**: Each series folder contains a data quality report summarizing the features extracted from segment profiles and the manipulations performed on them.
+1. **Series Folder**: Each series folder contains a report summarizing the features extracted from segment profiles and the manipulations performed on them.

     Manipulations on the data include: